ClubObsidian/DynamicGuiDocs/docs/functions/index.rst

 ================
-Set data on slot
+Set data for slot
 ================

-Set data on the current slot, can be used in 1.12 and below.
+Set data for the current slot, can be used in 1.12 and below.

 Usage::